String-Gaurav/self-healing-framework/README.md

 });
 ```

-## License

-MIT License - see LICENSE file for details.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the logs
-3. Create an issue on GitHub
-4. Contact the maintainers

-## Roadmap

 - [ ] Support for more AI providers
 - [ ] Additional healing strategies
 - [ ] Web UI for monitoring and configuration